eliasnogueira/public-speaking/README.md

-# Elias Event Calendar and Initiatives
+# Elias Event Calendar, Initiatives and Activities

 The objective of this repo is to consolidate in a single place all my participations at conferences, meetups, community activities and events in general.